vemonet/shapes-of-you/README.md

 - [x] Improve filtering and faceted search for shapes (feedbacks welcome!)
 - [ ] Index more types of files (OWL ontologies, OpenAPI YAML)
 - [ ] Parse ShEx files to retrieve the defined shapes
-- [ ] Star shapes with your SOLID accounts
+- [ ] Star shapes files with your SOLID account
 - [ ] Store the data as [Nanopublications](http://nanopub.org/wordpress/), instead of requiring the deployment of a triplestore

 > Feel free to comment on this plan, or propose new improvements by creating an issue in this GitHub repository.